fission/blog.fission.io/content/posts/fission_pod_specs.md

 ## Podspec use cases for serverless functions

+**Note**: PodSpec is in alpha stage and it's behavior may be changed in the future.

 ### Tolerations on functions

-**Taints and tolerations** are mechanism to influence scheduling of pods in Kubernetes.
-There are use cases where you want to schedule specific pods on machines with certain hardware or specific capabilities such as CPU intensive instances.
+**Taints and tolerations** are mechanisms to influence scheduling of pods in Kubernetes.
+There are use cases where you want to schedule specific pods onto machines with certain hardware or specific capabilities such as CPU intensive instances.
 The basic mechanism works by applying taints on nodes of a cluster and tolerations on pods.
 The pods with tolerations matching a certain taint can get scheduled on those nodes.

 Now you can specify tolerations on functions in the function specification.
 Let's start with tainting two nodes with "reservation=fission" and two nodes with "reservation=microservices" as shown below.
 The intent is that two nodes are optimized for functions and other two nodes in cluster are better optimized for long running microservices.
 We want to schedule functions on nodes with taints meant for functions.